 Can you jumpstart a car in the rain?

 Can a jump starter damage my car?

-Similarly if you use a 24V jump starter on a 12V car, you are going to fry the sensitive electronics or even the starter motor.
+Similarly, if you use a 24V jump starter on a 12V car, you are going to fry the sensitive electronics or even the starter motor.

 A simple way to tell if your car is 12V or 24V is by looking at the battery inside.
-Usually if there is one battery inside the vehicle then it is probably a 12V system and if there are two batteries, it is a 24V system.
+Usually, if there is one battery inside the vehicle then it is probably a 12V system and if there are two batteries, it is a 24V system.
 You can also look on the battery sticker so see the voltage.

 Is it safe to keep portable jump starters in a car?

-No matter how good of a protection is there in a jump starter, lithium batteries are lithium batteries and if they are exposed to too much heat for a long period, they are going to go bad.
+No matter how good protection is there in a jump starter, lithium batteries are lithium batteries and if they are exposed to too much heat for a long period, they are going to go bad.
 Or even catch on fire and explode.

 Why does my car battery keep dying?